Quick Hits

 The manufacturer upon reacquiring a vehicle because of specified warranty defect(s) must:

 The manufacturer will attach a decal to the vehicle.
-The decal will read "Lemon Law Buyback" and will be affixed to the:
+The decal will read "Lemon Law Buyback" and will be affixed to one of the following:

 Additional Requirements